tjtanjin/portfolio-2/README.md

 #### Experience Page
 For the experience page, I made the company logos larger and removed the alternating background colours.
 I also updated the term **Work Experience** to **Job Experiences** and changed the term **Work** to **Experiences** on the navigation bar.

+In addition, I also added a `company_link` field so users can click on the company logo to visit the company website.

 #### Project Page
 On the [original repository](https://github.com/ladunjexa/Threejs-3D-Portfolio), the showcasing of projects was subsumed under the **Work** section.
 However, I broke it up into its own **Projects** section as I wished to share a little bit more and wanted the website to remain easily navigable.

+I have also expanded the project section to include an `app_link` such that users will be redirected to the application when they click on the project card.

 #### Articles Page
 I removed the **Testimonials** section (also under **Work**) from the [original repository](https://github.com/ladunjexa/Threejs-3D-Portfolio) and opted to have an **Articles** section instead as I wanted to share my github gists.

-Said articles can be viewed directly on the website as it opens up a modal with the embedded github gists that I wrote.
+Said articles can be clicked on and viewed directly on the website as it opens up a modal with the embedded github gists that I wrote.
 Note that it still opens up to the github gists website directly when viewed on mobile.

 #### Contact Page
 For the contact page, I squeezed in space for my email, linkedin and github so users can easily contact me on various platforms.